Skip to Content

 Where you are coming from also plays a huge factor in how long the drive to Alaska will be.
 We highly suggest giving yourself at least a week and adding a few days to explore Banff National Park and Jasper National Park while driving through Alberta.
 One of our highlights was taking a Banff helicopter tour of the park.

 We highly suggest giving yourself at least a week and adding a few days to explore Banff National Park and Jasper National Park while driving through Alberta.
-On our drive up to Alaska, we spent three nights in the park.
+We spent three nights in the park on our drive up to Alaska.

 Alaska Highway Road Trip